 The Real You — The Observer

-These mechanisms of personality are tools, they are NOT who we are.
+These mechanisms of personality are tools.
+They are NOT who we are.
 The mind wants to maintain control because it is temporary and not eternal.
 So it presents the elements of Ego, our personality, and instincts as substitutes.
 The mind knows it is just a temporary tool.
-These tools are necessary.
-They are our default settings which allow our consciousness to manifest in our bodies.
+These default settings are necessary, and they allow our consciousness to manifest in our bodies.

 There are many theories about who we are and why we are here.
 Many ancient traditions tell us these basic questions prompt us to take the Hero’s Journey.
-It prompts us to explore the unknown.
-To do this we need to take back the steering wheel of our awareness.
-We need to learn about what triggers our emotional overrides, and what it takes to calm the mind so we can be in the driver’s seat.
+It encourages us to explore the unknown.
+To do this, we need to take back the steering wheel.
+We need to take back control of our awareness.
+We need to learn about what triggers our emotional overrides and what it takes to calm the mind so we can be in the driver’s seat.

 The Observer is the Real You!
 The real us is what some call spirit, soul, or Source.
 “Source” is the underlying consciousness in everything.
-You’ve probably heard the statements, “We are One,” “We are all Connected.”
-This is how to begin to not only understand this intellectually but experience it first-hand.
+You’ve probably heard the statements, we are one, or we are all connected.
+It’s how to begin to understand this intellectually and experience it first-hand.
 When we are present, we connect with the Source of pure consciousness.
-Bottom line, when you are present — the real you can show up.
-This is what the world is waiting for.
+When you are present, the bottom line is the real you can show up.
+It’s what the world needs; it’s what you’ve been searching to become.
 Stop living your life on autopilot!

-We are Observer the reflection of an infinite Source.
+We are the Observer, a reflection of an infinite Source.
 So, the goal of presence is to unite us with our divine nature, our source.
-So, how do you stay connected with “source”?
+So, how do you connect with “Source”?

 When We Are Present